-- 1. Select "WEP" from the drop-down menu. - 2.
-After selecting your WEP encryption mode, you can enter your key by typing in the hex key manually.
+- 1. Select "WEP" from the drop-down menu. - After selecting your WEP encryption mode, you can enter your key by typing in the hex key manually.
 A hex (hexadecimal) key is a combination of numbers and letters from A-F and 0-9.
-For 128-bit WEP, you need to enter 26 hex keys.
+For 128-bit WEP, you must enter 26 hex keys.

 For instance: